graysonrie/emaaddinmanager/README.md

 water bucket release

 ### notes for addin creator:

 new project --> enter project name -->

 button to create new pushbutton --> select icon

+# for a web migration:

+All the stuff that locally accesses DB or files at a shared place goes on web server.
+Local access stuff stays.